howard-university-web-services/howard_paragraphs/modules/hp_carousel_with_caption/README.md

-# idfive Paragraphs Carousel with Caption
+# Howard Paragraphs Carousel with Caption

-Paragraphs integration of a Carousel with Caption for use in howard projects:
+Paragraphs integration of a Carousel with Caption for use in Howard projects:

 This module contains markup only (no js or css), those should be provided in the client theme, loaded via the idfive Component Library: